 Realistic Smart Speaker Testing

 An often-used method to measure response accuracy rate in smart speakers is called "RAR".
 The idea is to replaying a recorded voice from a speaker in order to evaluate if and how often a voice command is recognized.
 However, as the directional character and frequency range of a human voice is different, this method can produce misleading results.

 New testing standards and requirementsTo improve smart speaker quality, leading platform providers have set high requirements for speech recognition, using testing methods which accurately match the characteristics of a human voice to ensure product performance and customers satisfaction.

 Simulation is the solution

 To achieve the best best result, Brüel & Kjær offers market-leading Mouth and Ear simulators, which provide highly accurate means to secure quality in product testing.

-Brüel & Kjær’s High-frequency Head and Torso Simulator complies with ITU-T P.58 standards for Objective Measurement Apparatus.
+Brüel & Kjær’s High-frequency Head and Torso Simulator complies with key features defined in the ITU-T P.58 standard for Objective Measurement Apparatus.

 Mouth Simulator Type 4227 by Brüel & Kjær, is a high-performance artificial mouth, which simulates human speech dispersion patterns.